LinkWithin

 Real life interrogator's debut

+At last Australia has an action hero we can proudly call our own – Jay Ryan.
 Ryan is the protagonist of JJ Cooper’s The Interrogator, an accomplished debut thriller about an Australian soldier whose life is turned upside down by a betrayal from within.
+A...

 By RR with No comments